PipKcK/DH-AES-CSE539-MidTermProject/README.md

 The program implements a Diffie-Hellman key exchange protocol to generate a shared secret key between two parties.
 It then uses this key to encrypt and decrypt messages using the AES-CBC mode.

+We initially generate a key (this key is shared between two users) using the Diffie-Hellman key exchange protocol.
+We have `B = gy`, `x` and `N`.
+With this we are able to calculate the shared key = `B^x mod N` =  `gy^x mod N`.
+(Note: `gy = g^y mod N`)
+This creates a **256-bit shared key**.

+We then use this shared key along with a **128-bit Initialization Vector (IV)** to encrypt and decrypt messages using the AES-CBC mode.

+During the encryption process, while using the AES_CBC mode, we pad the plaintext to make it a multiple of the **AES.block_size**.
+We store the encrypted value in the cipheredText variable and return it.

+During the decryption process, we unpad the plaintext to remove the padding added during the encryption process.
+We store the decrypted value in the decipheredText variable and return it.

+> Note: The program uses AES_CBC mode with padding to encrypt and decrypt messages.

 ## Requirements

 This project requires `Python 3.11` version or higher.